 What is an assault on a federal officer?

-- Serious Assault with a dangerous or deadly weapon.
+- Serious Assault using a dangerous or deadly weapon.

-Chiefly, these crimes turn on two key facts.
-They are injuries and weapons.
+Moreover, these crimes turn on two key facts.
+They are the injuries to the agent and the weapons used by the suspect.

 To illustrate, if the person did not touch the officer or use a weapon, then the crime is a misdemeanor.
 This means it carries up to one year in jail.
-In contrast, if the person hurt the officer or used a weapon during the crime, then it will turn into a felony.
-Consequently, the person will may get a lot more jail time.
+In contrast, if the person hurts the officer or uses a weapon during the crime, then the crime turns into a felony.
+Consequently, the person may face more jail time.

 How does the government prove the crime of Simple Assault on a Federal officer?

-To convict a person of simple assault, the government must prove three facts:
+To convict a person of simple assault, DOJ must prove three facts:

-- The person forcibly assaulted [or resisted, opposed, impeded, intimidated, or interfered with] a federal officer;
+- A person forcibly assaulted [or resisted, opposed, impeded, intimidated, or interfered with] a federal officer;

-Notably, the words in brackets are different ways to commit the crime of simple assault.
-And this gives prosecutors more leeway on how to prove up their case.
+In addition, the words in brackets are different ways to commit the crime of simple assault.
+And this gives prosecutors more leeway on how to prove their case.

 Finally, a key point of simple assault is it does not require any physical contact between the suspect and agent.
 This means a person can commit an assault without ever touching the officer.